molecularmodelinglab/lupa-colab/readme.md

 * Alex started talking about labels being noisy
 * Review the think that we did last for create dataset:
   * picking a tight cluster of "actives" and finding the most dissimilar from Enamine
+* using physiology dataset for this task as non chemical dataset